Kolcha/simple-fft/README.md

 - [KISS FFT](https://github.com/mborgerding/kissfft)

-  the way how FFT is done on real data input is copied from this library C++ implementation, just slightly improved, just to avoid heavy trigonometric functions calls
+  the way how FFT is done on real data input is copied from its C++ implementation, just converted to C and slightly improved to avoid heavy trigonometric functions calls

 Any requirements, implications, or limitations of algorithms in the libraries above are applicable to this library.